nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Searching by multiple fields: `find`

-Finds entities from the current list based on multiple fields such that the fields of the entity specified contains the respective keywords.
+Finds entries from the **displayed list** based on multiple fields such that the fields of the entry specified contains the respective keywords.

 Format: `find PREFIX/KEYWORD [MORE PREFIX/KEYWORD]...`